VoltDB/voltdb/examples/windowing/README.md

 ## What do the Queries Do? ##

-There are two additional queries being run by this app.
+There are two primary kinds of read operations being run by this app.

 ### Tracking the Maximum Value ###